ingebeumer/LogAnalyticsToDevOpsForODA/README.md

 	        qpAssignTo: string = "<MyFullName>" //your full name as shown in Azure DevOps );
 	   //
-	   <MyAssessmentRecommendation> //replace with result from Query Assessment Name
+	   <MyAssessmentRecommendation> //replace with result from query Assessment Name
 	   | where (RecommendationResult == "Failed")
 	   | summarize by AssessmentName, FocusArea
 	   | project